vvvv/The-Gray-Book/reference/best-practice/vvvv-on-mac.md

 [Parallels](https://www.parallels.com/de/products/desktop) allows you to run Windows in a virtual machine on macOS.
 Installation of Parallels, including Windows takes < 30min.
 When set-up, make sure to download and install the [Arm build of vvvv](vvvv-on-arm.md).

-We're testing with Version 20 or Parallels.
+We're testing with Version 20 of Parallels.

 ### Known issues
 Right-draging an IOBox or input pin sometimes fails.
 Changing the following setting in Parallels, fixes this: